alexsalvear-crypto/I2GDS-Individual-Project/README.md

 ## Linux-based phylogenetic inference

 ### 00 Module load
-For this pipeline you will need MAFFT and IQ-TREE.
+For this pipeline we used MAFFT and IQ-TREE.
 These modules are available on the [`VT ARC systems`](https://www.docs.arc.vt.edu/software/01table.html).
 To check available versions of MAFFT and IQ-TREE:
 ```bash
 module spider mafft